-The Court recalls that, on 24 April 2014, the Republic of the Marshall Islands (hereinafter the "Marshall Islands" or the "Applicant") filed an Application instituting proceedings against the Republic of India (hereinafter "India" or the "Respondent"), in which it claimed that India breached customary international law obligations concerning negotiations relating to cessation of the nuclear arms race and to nuclear disarmament.
+The Court recalls that, on 24 April 2014, the Republic of the Marshall Islands (hereinafter the "Marshall Islands" or the "Applicant") filed an Application instituting proceedings against the Islamic Republic of Pakistan (hereinafter "Pakistan" or the "Respondent"), in which it claimed that Pakistan breached customary international law obligations concerning negotiations relating to cessation of the nuclear arms race and to nuclear disarmament.
 The Marshall Islands seeks to found the Court's jurisdiction on the declarations made by the Parties pursuant to Article 36, paragraph 2, of its Statute.

-The Court further recalls that, by a letter dated 6 June 2014, India indicated that it considered that the Court did not have jurisdiction in the alleged dispute.
-By an Order of 16 June 2014, the Court held, pursuant to Article 79, paragraph 2, of its Rules, that, in the circumstances of the case, it was necessary first of all to resolve the question of its jurisdiction, and that this question should accordingly be separately determined before any proceedings on the merits; to that end, it decided that the written pleadings should first be addressed to the said question.
-The Parties filed such pleadings within the time-limits set by the Court, and public hearings on the questions of the jurisdiction of the Court and the admissibility of the Application were held from Monday 7 to Wednesday 16 March 2016.
+The Court further recalls that, on 9 July 2014, Pakistan indicated that it considered that the Court did not have jurisdiction in the alleged dispute and that the Application was inadmissible.
+By an Order of 10 July 2014, the President of the Court held, pursuant to Article 79, paragraph 2, of the Rules of Court, that, in the circumstances of the case, it was necessary first of all to resolve the questions of the Court's jurisdiction and the admissibility of the Application, and that these questions should accordingly be separately determined before any proceedings on the merits; to that end, the President decided that the written pleadings should first be addressed to the said questions.
+The Parties filed such pleadings within the time-limits set by the President.
+By a letter dated 2 March 2016, Pakistan informed the Court that it would not be participating in the oral proceedings on jurisdiction and admissibility.
+A public hearing on the questions of the jurisdiction of the Court and the admissibility of the Application was held on Tuesday 8 March 2016, at which the Court heard the oral arguments of the Marshall Islands.